mdn/content/files/en-us/web/html/global_attributes/title/index.md

 The main use of the `title` attribute is to label {{HTMLElement("iframe")}} elements for assistive technology.

-The `title` attribute may also be used to controls in [data tables](/en-US/docs/Web/HTML/Element/table).
+The `title` attribute may also be used to label controls in [data tables](/en-US/docs/Web/HTML/Element/table).

 The `title` attribute, when added to [`<link rel="stylesheet">`](/en-US/docs/Web/HTML/Element/link), creates an alternate stylesheet.
 When defining an alternative style sheet with `<link rel="alternate">` the attribute is required and must be set to a non-empty string.